 Pursuant to EO 13045, Protection of Children from Environmental Health Risks and Safety Risks, Federal agencies are directed to make it a high priority to identify and assess environmental health risks and safety risks that may disproportionately affect children.
-An MSAT analysis was conducted to determine potential MSAT impacts at the closest sensitive receptor to the Revised Project Footprint, Willow Elementary School, which is located approximately 0.4 mile to the northwest adjacent to the I-5/I-805 merge, where traffic produces air pollutant emissions.
+An MSAT analysis was conducted to determine potential MSAT impacts at educational facilities within the vicinity of the I-5 and I-805 freeways and the Revised Project Footprint, including Willow Elementary School, Beyer Elementary School, San Ysidro Middle School, and La Mirada Elementary School.

-The specific MSAT of greatest health concern from freeways are DPM in the categories of fine (PM{10}) and ultra-fine $(PM{2.5})$ particles.
+The specific MSAT of greatest health concern from freeways are DPM in the categories of fine $(PM{10})$ and ultra-fine $(PM{2.5})$ particles.
 These particles are composed of elemental carbon with adsorbed compounds, such as organic compounds, sulfate, nitrate, metals, and other trace elements.
 The particles are respirable, which means that they can avoid many of the human respiratory system defense mechanisms and enter deeply into the lungs.

-The Six-lane Alternative would result in reduced levels of analyzed MSATs compared to the Baseline condition (refer to Tables 4.6-10 and 4.6-11) because the increased capacity with the proposed six-lane southbound roadway would help reduce southbound vehicle queue lengths and idling on the freeway segment adjacent to the school.
-Therefore, the Six-lane Alternative would not result in an adverse impact associated with MSAT emissions at the Willow Elementary School.
+The Six-lane Alternative would result in reduced levels of analyzed MSATs compared to the Baseline condition (refer to Tables 4.6-11 and 4.6-12) because the increased capacity with the proposed six-lane southbound roadway would help reduce southbound vehicle queue lengths and idling on the freeway segment adjacent to the school.
+Therefore, the Six-lane Alternative would not result in an adverse impact associated with MSAT emissions at the Willow Elementary School, Beyer Elementary School, San Ysidro Middle School, and La Mirada Elementary School.